bengtmartensson/Infrared4Arduino/README.md

 contain the modulation frequence.
 As opposed to IRremote and IRLib, our sequences always start with a space and end with a gap.
 It is claimed to be a more relevant representation than the one of IRremote and IRLib.

-An `IrSignal` consists of a modulation frequency and three IrSequences: intro-, repeat-, and ending sequence.
+An `IrSignal` consists of a modulation frequency and three `IrSequence`s: intro-, repeat-, and ending sequence.
 All of these, but not all, can be empty.
 If repeat is empty, intro has to be non-empty and ending empty.
 The intro sequence is always sent first, then comes a zero or more repeat sequences, and finally the ending sequence.
 To send a signal _n_ > 0 times shall mean the following: If the intro  is non-empty, send intro, _n_ - 1 repeats, and then the ending.
 If the intro is empty,